paapaabdullahm/php-fpm/README.md

 ```

 &nbsp;
 Finally use the alias as regular php-fpm, and php binaries.

-Some examples:
+Here are some examples:

 - if you are using it with Laravel, within your project root, you can easily do:
     `$ php artisan foo bar `